In 2026, supply chain traceability is an imperative for businesses, especially for retailers and brands in the fashion and apparel industries.

 Awareness of end of use practices such as recycling helps consumers and businesses measure the impact of their product on the environment.

-Adhering to both local and global regulations is critical for business operations.
-Traceability ensures that companies can comply with a variety of laws, such as environmental regulations, labour standards, and product safety requirements, by providing accurate, detailed data on every aspect of the supply chain.
+Traceability ensures that companies can comply with regulation by providing accurate, detailed data on every aspect of the supply chain.

 - Deforestation